-Make sure your church’s compensation plan is reasonable and fair with our ChurchSalary tool and the 2018 Compensation Handbook for Church Staff—and participate in the National Church Compensation Survey to help churches across the country set equitable pay.
+Make sure your church’s compensation plan is reasonable and fair with our ChurchSalary tool—and participate in the National Church Compensation Survey to help churches across the country set equitable pay.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."